dongbo811/MedAI-2021/README.md

 Use the link below to access and download the development dataset for the polyp segmentation task: {https://datasets.simula.no/kvasir-seg/}.

 If you want to use 5-fold cross-validation, you need to divide it into 5 different training sets and test sets.
-Here, we provide a simple script for your convenience and the data structures are shown in follows.
+Here, the data structures are shown in follows.

 ```
 5-fold cross-validation